The latest version of the openMSX manual can be found on the openMSX home page:

 There is also a mute

-Each sound device in the MSX you are emulating also has its own volume setting.
 Volume 0 means no sound, volume 100 is maximum.
-For example: set "MSX Music_volume" 50
+In the console you can do this, for example: set "MSX Music_volume"

 .